thoughtspot/thoughtspot.github.io/_appliance/hardware/cluster-create.md

 ```
     $ tscli cluster create 6.0.tar.gz --enable_cloud_storage=gcs
 ```
-4. **Specify your installation information** Fill out the cluster name, cluster ID, email alert preferences and the IP’s of the nodes at the prompts specified in [Parameters of the cluster create command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html).
+4. **Specify your installation information** Fill out the cluster name, cluster ID, email alert preferences and the IP’s of the nodes at the prompts specified in [Parameters of the tscli cluster create command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html).
 5. **Wait for output** You may need to wait about 15 seconds before you see any output.
 The installer is unpacking files and copying them over to the nodes, which can take a few seconds.

-Do not edit any part of the installer file except the sections specified in [Parameters of the cluster create command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html). if you delete colons, commas, or other parts of the code, setup may fail.
+Do not edit any part of the installer file except the sections specified in [Parameters of the tscli cluster create command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html). if you delete colons, commas, or other parts of the code, setup may fail.

-Refer to [Parameters of the cluster create command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html) for further information.
+Refer to [Parameters of the tscli cluster create command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html) for further information.

 Your `tscli cluster create` output may look something like the following: